MRChemSoft/mrchem/doc/users/running.rst

-This separation can be useful for instance for developers or advanced users who want to change some automatically generated input values before launching the actual program, see `:ref:Input schema`.
+This separation can be useful for instance for developers or advanced users who want to change some automatically generated input values before launching the actual program, see :ref:`Input schema`.

 Printing to standard output
 ---------------------------